charlesdaniels/shelldoc/examples/simple.rst

 detailed script description goes here

+* this is a bulleted list

+  + This item is indented

+* this item is not indented

 Syntax
 ======

 ::

       $1 . . . description of first argument

       $2 . . . description of second argument

       $@ . . . description of remaining arguments

 License